facebook/react/docs/docs/integrating-with-other-libraries.md

 }
 ```

-1. Change listeners need to be setup inside `componentDidMount()` and torn down in `componentWillUnmount` as the events are emitted by the plugin use jQuery, which is outside the React event system.
+Change listeners need to be setup inside `componentDidMount()` and torn down in `componentWillUnmount` as the events are emitted by the plugin use jQuery, which is outside the React event system.

-2. Chosen needs to be notified of any changes to the original select or its children.
-This is done in `componentWillUpdate()` by triggering a `'chosen:updated'` event.

-3. When the component is unmounted, use the cleanup method provided by Chosen.
+When the component is unmounted, use the cleanup method provided by Chosen.
 This removes the custom select control and restores the actual `<select>` as well as removing any event listeners the plugin registered.

 [Try it on CodePen.](http://codepen.io/wacii/pen/ygzxjG?editors=0010)